 miles of hiking trails

-All Dodge buildings and barns remain closed and restrooms are not available.
-Trails are open to the public, but you must maintain a six-foot distance from other hikers.
+Trails are open to the public, but you must maintain a six-foot distance from other hikers, and follow the state’s Outdoor Recreation Guidelines (updated May 7).
 Please spread out around our three properties: Main Property, Lilly Property, and Marie Property.
 If parking lots are full, consider hiking another time.

 Miles of trails are open to the public at no charge from sunup to sundown for you to explore prairies, woodlands, and wetlands.
 The Main Office is located on the Main Property in West St. Paul.
 It is normally open Monday through Friday 8 a.m. – 4:30 p.m., but due to COVID-19, the Main Office is currently closed to the public.
 The office is closed on major holidays, but trails remain open for hiking year-round.